goperreault/goperreault.github.io/proj_aeroportmirabel.md

 A project that shows the coverage of the Mirabel Airport.

 ## Land
 Map that shows the required land that was expropriated for the construction of the airport.
 This map is based on a source found through a TVA news report.
 The map shows the large extent of the land centered around the Autoroute 15 and Autoroute 50 interchange, a key interchange that never saw its intended traffic use over the years.
-In fact, Autoroute 50 was only partially completed in 2xxx (source).
 <div id="mapidmirabel" style="width: 700px; height: 500px">
       <script>
             var mapmirabel = L.map('mapidmirabel').setView([45.657400, -74.075657], 10);